 The resort offered two pools on either side of the east and west sides of the resort, plus a pirate themed additional kids club pool with a water slide open to all guests.
 There was one additional baby pool that was exclusive for the kids club.
 The pool facing the ocean was the largest pool.
 It had a shallow lounging area, with an inset sun deck, while the rest of the pool was deep and relaxing.
 The other pool was near the kids pirate pool and was a bit smaller sandwiched between the main building, and a restaurant.
 It was shaded fairly early in the day, which made it less desirable to swim in, however, it was definitely the more rowdy of the two pools.

-The resort offered three restaurants plus a buffet which was always open and never very good.
+This family resort in Cancun offered three restaurants plus a buffet which was always open and never very good.
 You could always count on a full selection of fruit, so we came here often to grab snacks for the kids.

 Seating in the restaurant was on a first come first serve basis.
 We much preferred this over reservations as we’ve found it nearly impossible to get reservations after you arrive at other All-Inclusive resorts we’ve stayed at!